 Complete absence of the radius bilaterally, with absent thumb on left side.
 Absence of multiple carpal bones bilaterally.
 Bowing hypoplastic ulna with poor support to wrist joint bilaterally, resulting in radial deviation and hyperflexion of both hands.
 Findings are suggestive of Type IV Radial Ray Anomaly.

-Radial ray anomalies can be classified according to its severity into four main sub types :
+Radial ray anomalies can be classified according to their severity into four main subtypes :

 - type I: slightly (>2 mm) short radius and sideways bending of hands at the wrist (often associated with a hypoplastic thumb); proximal radius is usually unaffected.